-This homemade red enchilada sauce is quick and easy and has way more flavor than the pre-made sauces you buy at the grocery store.
+Why buy pre-made sauce at the grocery store, when this homemade red enchilada sauce is quick and easy and has way more flavor.

 Have you ever made enchilada sauce?
 Me neither until today!
 I was browsing some Mexican recipes and one called for a homemade red enchilada sauce.
 As you all know, I love Mexican!
 Immediately I was intrigued.
 I’ll be honest… I’ve never even thought about making a sauce that can be easily bought at the store.
 I didn’t think it was worth the effort but after reading reviews from Gimme Some Oven’s sauce, I figured why not give it a try.
 And to my delight, it couldn’t be easier to make.
 No this isn’t the same as hers!
 Like usually, I adapted to make my own version.

 I actually ended up using this sauce my spiralized sweet potato enchilada skillet, which was fantastic!
 What I liked about the sauce, is you can control the amount of heat you want in it by how much chili powder you add.
 The real secret however is the tomato paste.
 At least the enchilada sauces (well red sauces that is) I grew up on seem to have some tomato flavor to it.
 A little goes a long way in adding great flavor.